-You’ll get to see so much of what this beautiful country has to offer – famous bustling cities, tiny friendly towns, perfect islands, tropical jungles -and don’t forget whatever you discover when you leave land and enter the deep blue!
+You’ll get to see so much of what this beautiful country has to offer – famous bustling cities, tiny friendly towns, perfect islands, tropical jungles -and don’t forget whatever you discover when you leave the land and enter the deep blue!

 Frequently Asked Questions

 How long does it take to drive from Sydney to Cairns?

 If you were to drive non-stop, it would take around 26 hours.
 That would be an insanely boring (and impossible) road trip though, so if you were to break it down, spending decent amounts of time in each destination then we would recommend at least 3 weeks.